Overseas Service and Evidence Practice Note (GPN-OSE)

 (e) any other anticipated expenses.

-3.13 The parties will also provide to the District Registrar details of what arrangements are proposed for accommodation for the conduct of each examination and for transcription.
+3.13 The parties will also provide to the District Registrar details of what arrangements are proposed for the conduct of each examination and for transcription.

 Payment into Court